Tyson Barrie: Colorado Avalanche

 In the final year of his rookie contract, Barrie opened the 2013–14 season under new Avalanche head coach Patrick Roy.
 After the first month of the season, Barrie was reassigned to the AHL to regain confidence and conditioning.
-He contributed with three assists in six games with Lake Erie before he was recalled to Colorado on November 17, 2013, paying immediate dividends in his first game back with two assists in a 5–1 win against the Chicago Blackhawks.
+He contributed with three assists in six games with Lake Erie before being recalled to Colorado on November 17, 2013, paying immediate dividends in his first game back with two assists in a 5–1 win against the Chicago Blackhawks.
 Having secured a role as a top-four defenceman, Barrie broke out offensively to score 13 goals, the highest total for a defenceman since John-Michael Liles seven years prior.
 Barrie's three overtime goals matched an Avalanche record in a single season (held by David Jones), and he became the Avalanche career leader amongst defencemen in overtime goals with four.
 Ranking second with 25 assists and 38 points, Barrie helped the Avalanche claim their first division title since 2003.
 During the 2014 playoffs, after recording two assists in the opening three games, Barrie was the victim of a knee-on-knee hit by Minnesota Wild forward Matt Cooke and missed the remainder of the playoffs with a torn medial collateral ligament (MCL).
 Cooke was immediately suspended for the remainder of the matchup as the Avalanche failed to recover in losing the series in 7 games.

 After becoming a restricted free agent after the 2013–14 season, on September 4, 2014, Barrie signed a new two-year contract with Colorado worth $5.2 million.
 He returned in full-health to begin the 2014–15 season.
 Playing primarily alongside Nick Holden, Barrie appeared in a career-high 80 games and finished eighth among league defencemen with 53 points.
-On reaching 50 points, Barrie became just the fourth defenceman in Avalanche history to achieve the feat, after Sandis Ozoliņš, Rob Blake and Ray Bourque.
+On reaching 50 points, Barrie became just the fourth defenceman in Avalanche history to achieve the feat, after Sandis Ozoliņš, Rob Blake, and Ray Bourque.
 His 37 even-strength points tied a franchise record for defencemen held by Steve Duchesne of the Quebec Nordiques.
 Barrie also led all Avalanche skaters in total ice time during the season with 1,709 minutes.
 However, Barrie was unable to help Colorado return to the Stanley Cup playoffs.